Neo-Trinity-Oracle/UserRegistrationAPI/README.md

 Password Hashing: The password is securely hashed using a hashing utility before storage to protect sensitive user data.

 ### Technologies Used:
-ASP.NET Core 8.0: A modern, cross-platform framework used to build the Web API.
+ASP.NET Core Web API: A modern, cross-platform framework used to build the Web API.
 Entity Framework Core: ORM used for database interactions and entity management.
 SQL Server: Database used to store user data securely.
 Swagger: Used for API documentation and testing the API endpoints in an interactive manner.